varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

       Then follows the actual ban it self.

-ban.url regexp
-      Immediately invalidate all documents whose URL matches the specified regular expression.
-Please note that the Host part of the URL is ignored, so if you have several virtual hosts all of them will be banned.
-Use *ban* to specify a complete ban if you need to narrow it down.

 help [command]
       Display a list of available commands.
       If the command is specified, display help for this command.